Why Reptiles Are the Coolest Pets in China

 A Billion-Yuan Industry in the Making

 According to the 2025 China Pet Industry Report, the number of exotic pet owners is rising fast.
 Reptiles — especially turtles, snakes, and geckos — are leading the trend.
-On platforms like Xiaohongshu and Bilibili, reptile-themed videos and care tips are going viral.
+On platforms like Xiaohongshu and Bilibili, videos featuring reptiles and care tips are gaining viral popularity.

 Behind the scenes, an entire ecosystem is forming — breeders, gear suppliers, reptile vets, content creators, and more.
-China’s exotic pet economy is now worth nearly 10 billion yuan, and is still growing.
+China’s exotic pet economy is now worth nearly 10 billion yuan and continues to grow.

 Challenges remain.
 Quality reptile vets are rare.
-Some online content spreads myths or bad advice.
-The shop owner says: “A lot of people see a cool video and buy a pet the next day.
+Some online content disseminates myths or offers poor advice.
+The shop owner says, “A lot of people see a cool video and buy a pet the next day.
 But reptiles are not toys.
 They need proper care.
 That’s why education is our top priority.”

 “They’re not loud.
 They don’t beg for attention,” says one regular visitor.
 “But they’re always there.
 Quiet, but present.
 That’s real companionship.”

-In China, more and more young people are choosing these “cold-blooded” creatures to warm up their lives, not out of rebellion, but as a way to feel closer to nature and more in control of their world.
+In China, an increasing number of young people are choosing these “cold-blooded” creatures to warm up their lives, not out of rebellion, but as a way to feel closer to nature and more in control of their surroundings.

 reptile pet China